Sound installation that plays recordings of every interaction I've ever had with the Google Assistant.

-As part of my senior exercise in Studio Art at Kenyon College, it was going to be installed on campus in the Gund Gallery, but has not yet been fully realized due to COVID-19.
+As part of my senior exercise in Studio Art at Kenyon College, six towers were going to be installed in the Gund Gallery, but the project was never fully realized due to COVID-19.

 The 6000+ audio recordings the piece presents are a swirling minefield of random moments: a massive vault of mental detritus, reminders, alarms, texts, and notes to self, relayed directly from my brain into my phone’s.
 They capture me at moments of quiet intimacy and boisterous energy, from groggy and grumbling in the morning to stumbling and slurring late at night.
 Despite the personal nature of the recordings, the physical structure of the piece is machinelike, with simple geometric forms and hard angles.
 The repeating systematic rows suggest containers for data, and hint at the sheer magnitude of data collection occurring today.